After Shoulder Replacement Surgery

 Caring for your incision:

-The sutures will be removed 2 weeks after the surgery during the first follow-up.
-If in the mean while your incision swells, drains, becomes red or painful, or if you develop a temperature over 101 degrees Fahrenheit, call your surgeon immediately.
+The sutures will be removed 2 weeks after the Total Shoulder Replacement Surgery during the first follow-up.
+If in the mean while your incision swells, drains, becomes red or painful, or if you develop a temperature over 101 degrees Fahrenheit, call your joint replacement surgeon immediately.

 Before leaving the hospital, your incision will be covered with a dry bandage.
 Please do not get the incision wet or dirty.